What are the characteristics of this option strategy?

 In what situation will I use this strategy?

 The costless collar can be used for a variety of different situations, but is especially useful for traders who hold a long position and are looking to limit downside risk while still maintaining upside potential.
-This is especially useful in volatile markets, where there is the potential for a large downside move and a limiting of upside due to the protective put options.
+This is especially useful in volatile markets, where there is the potential for a large downside move.
+The trade off is that the short call caps the upside.

 Where does this strategy typically fall in the range of risk-reward and probability of profit?